T0XicGreif3r/DownloadMii-Backend/doc/DB/dwnmii DB doc.md

 Column|Description|
 ---|:---|
 `id` | Id of the association |
-`appGuid` | Id of the app |
+`appGuid` | Guid of the app |
-`userId` | Id of the user who had worked in the develop of the app(appId).
+`userId` | Id of the user who had worked in the develop of the app(appGuid).
 If the user isn't registred on the system then this column will be NULL and his nick will be in the next column. |
 `nick` | Nick of a developer if isn't registred on the system |